MinjaeYun/2023fall/README.md

 ### <h2 id="M1">1.
 Setting Up and Machine Learning Introduction </h2>
 Econometrics recap and the gist of statistical learning and supervised/unsupervised machine learning <br>

-<li> Reading Susan Athey and Guido W. Imbens (2019) Machine Learning Methods That Economists Should Know About </li>
+<li> Reading: Athey, Susan and Guido Imbens (2019) Machine Learning Methods That Economists Should Know About </li>
 <li> Chapter 6 from An introduction to statistical learning with applications in Python </li>
 <li> News article <a href="https://time.com/6247678/openai-chatgpt-kenya-workers/"> Data labeling in supervised learning </a> </li>
 <li> <a href="http://github.com/MinjaeYun/practice/blob/master/web_scraping_for_ss_0115.ipynb">Basic Programming Lecture Note</a>  </li>